Bianca de Vera

-Bianca Franchesca Batu Dimapilis (born February 7, 2002) is a Filipino actress and internet personality.
-She is best known for playing the roles of Patricia Cunanan in 2 Good 2 Be True which aired on the Kapamilya Channel and Gwen Zhang in Unbreak My Heart which aired on GMA Network.
+Bianca Franchesca Batu Dimapilis (born February 7, 2002), known professionally as Bianca de Vera, is a Filipino actress.
+She is best known for playing the roles of Patricia Cunanan on 2 Good 2 Be True (2022), which aired on the Kapamilya Channel, and Gwen Zhang on Unbreak My Heart (2023), which aired on GMA Network.

-De Vera gained further public recognition as a housemate in the Philippine television reality show, Pinoy Big Brother: Celebrity Collab Edition.
+De Vera gained further public recognition as a contestant on Pinoy Big Brother: Celebrity Collab Edition (2025).

-Early life
+Personal life

-Bianca Franchesca Batu Dimapilis was born on February 7, 2002, in Antipolo, Rizal, Philippines to Mon Dimapilis and Aileen Therese Batu-Dimapilis.
-She first gained public attention when she participated in Junior MasterChef Pinoy Edition in 2011, where she finished in 9th place.
-After the competition, she shifted her focus to her studies before later pursuing a career in acting.
+De Vera was born as Bianca Franchesca Batu Dimapilis on February 7, 2002, in Antipolo, Rizal, Philippines to Mon Dimapilis and Aileen Therese Batu-Dimapilis.